knowgoio/knowgo-client-dart/docs/UsersApi.md

 # **loginUser**
 > String loginUser(username, password, basicAuthCredentials)

-Logs user into the system
+Logs user into the system and returns an authentication token.

 ### Example
 ```dart